transorsmth/LilyBot/README.md

-# Lilybot
+# Lilybot (Code based off FRCDiscord/Dozer)
 ## Setup

 ### Installing PostgreSQL

-As of May 13, 2020 , LilyBot no longer supports database types other than PostgreSQL.
-This means installations using SQLite (as was default), will need to migrated, as well as new installations will have to have PostgreSQL installed on the machine for development or production.
 You can install PostgreSQL for your platform [here](https://www.postgresql.org/download/)

 ### Getting your Discord Bot Token

 1. Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/me) and create a new application by clicking the button.
 Enter a name for the application when prompted.
    ![creating a new discord app](static/newapp.png)

-2. Create a bot user inside of your application.
+2. Create a bot user inside your application.
    In the settings menu, go to the "Bot" menu.
    ![creating a bot user 1](static/createbot1.png)